aplteam/Meddy/Docs/ReadMe.md

 * Attach the files created as a result of the crash; crash files are written to:

   `"C:\Users\{UserID}\AppData\Local\Meddy\Errors"`
 * Add the input file if possible.
+If that is not possible (usually for security / data protection reasons) add the block that is not processed as expected _plus a couple of lines above and underneath_.

 Feature requests